fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 Notes:

-- If it is not possible to decode the content of field 18 TYP, create a single instance of class AircraftType to record the entire content of 18 TYP.
+- If it is not possible to decode the content of field 18 TYP, create a single instance of class `AircraftType` to record the entire content of 18 TYP.
-- The sum of the aircraftcount attributes in this instance is the total count of aircrafts in the model
+- The sum of the `aircraftCount` attributes in each instance of `AircraftType` is the total number of aircraft in the formation.
-- When the flight is not a formation, The aircraftcount attribute can be omitted (though it can be included for extra specificity if desired).
+- When the flight is not a formation, the `aircraftCount` attribute should be omitted (though it can be included for extra specificity if desired).

 #### Aircraft Registration